Scenesse

 How is Scenesse given?

-Scenesse is given in a tiny implant inserted under the skin above the front of your hip.
-You will receive the implant in a clinic or doctor's office once every 2 months.
+Scenesse is administered through a small implant inserted under the skin.
+You will receive the implant in a medical setting once every 2 months.

 The implant is inserted using a special tool that pushes the implant into place under your skin.
 After injecting the implant, your doctor will feel the area to make sure your implant has been correctly placed.

-Your skin where the implant was placed will be covered with a bandage.
-Leave the bandage on for 24 hours.
+The skin where the implant was placed will be covered with a bandage.
+Leave the bandage in place for 24 hours.

 You may be able to feel the implant through your skin, but it should not cause pain or discomfort.
 The implant will dissolve in your body over time.